Desipramine

 Desipramine, sold under the brand name Norpramin among others, is a tricyclic antidepressant (TCA) used in the treatment of depression.
 It acts as a relatively selective norepinephrine reuptake inhibitor, though it does also have other activities such as weak serotonin reuptake inhibitory, α1-blocking, antihistamine, and anticholinergic effects.
-The drug is not considered a first-line treatment for depression since the introduction of selective serotonin reuptake inhibitor (SSRI) antidepressants, which have fewer side effects and are safer in overdose.
+The drug has not been considered a first-line treatment for depression since the introduction of selective serotonin reuptake inhibitor (SSRI) antidepressants, which have fewer side effects and are safer in overdose.

 Medical uses

 Desipramine is primarily used for the treatment of depression.
 It may also be useful to treat symptoms of attention-deficit hyperactivity disorder (ADHD).
 Evidence of benefit is only in the short term, and with concerns of side effects its overall usefulness is not clear.
 Desipramine at very low doses is also used to help reduce the pain associated with functional dyspepsia.
 It has also been tried, albeit with little evidence of effectiveness, in the treatment of cocaine dependence.
 Evidence for usefulness in neuropathic pain is also poor.